peilinye/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Features
-This section aims to showcase all of our application's features to you.
+This section showcases all our application's features.
-We have further divided this section into sub-sections that encompass the features related to that section to make it easier for you to try out all features related to each component.
-<br><br>
-Furthermore, we have included formats and examples for each feature in case you are unclear on how the feature should be used.
+Each feature has its own sub-section, with formats and examples for clarity.

 <div markdown="block" class="alert alert-info">